Iran Regime Already Breaking Trump’s Peace Deal — Twice

 “The very first bullet point of the MOU declares that the U.S. and Iran each assent to an ‘immediate and permanent termination of military operations on all fronts, including in Lebanon.’
 This includes each parties’ ‘allies in the current war,’ a phrase that cuts in both directions, and very much includes Hezbollah on Iran’s side.”

-The regime is in no position to be playing games.
-Iran’s major nuclear facilities are reduced to rubble.
-Many of its top nuclear scientists have been liquidated, along with a wide swath of leaders including Ayatollah Ali Khamenei.
-Its missile stockpile has been massively degraded.
-Its capacity to produce new missiles has been decimated.
-Its navy is sunk.
-Its ability to defend its own airspace has been reduced to virtually zero.
-Its economy, already disastrous enough to inspire mass protests, is in complete shambles.
+Here’s the thing — the mullahs are negotiating from a position of total weakness.
+Trump’s second-term military campaign has reduced Iran’s major nuclear facilities to rubble.
+Top nuclear scientists liquidated.
+A wide swath of regime leaders gone, including Ayatollah Ali Khamenei.
+The missile stockpile is gutted.
+Capacity to produce new missiles, decimated.
+The navy is sunk.
+Iran’s ability to defend its own airspace has been reduced to virtually zero.
+Its economy — already disastrous enough to inspire mass protests in the streets of Tehran — is in complete shambles.

 President Donald Trump walks from Marine One to board Air Force One